-- provide sufficient capacity and choices for businesses, and an effective and efficient allocation of capacity where required; - support thriving town centres, efficient transport, and management of the negative effects of business activities and reverse sensitivity; - enable planned spatial land use change to support growth and change.
+- provide sufficient capacity and choices for all business uses, in appropriate locations, and an efficient allocation of capacity between them; - support thriving town centres, efficient transport, and management of the negative effects of business activities and reverse sensitivity; - enable constant spatial change to support economic growth and change, particularly, a greater understanding of how the role and function of the district's centres may change over time; - understand the influences of business growth on associated demands and locations for visitor accommodation, housing and social and development infrastructure.

-These outcomes would contribute to effective and efficient urban environments that enable people and communities and future generations to provide for their social, economic, cultural and environmental well-being.
+These outcomes would contribute to effective and efficient urban environments that enable people and communities and future generations to provide for their social, economic, cultural and environmental wellbeing.
 This information also supports informed investment and funding decisions.